rizafahmi/ex_video/README.md

 ## Create Phoenix Project

-We will build portal for Elixir-related video.
-Similar to pyvideo if you know what it is.
-So in the app we can submit Elixir videos, and we can also see the list of videos, maybe we can see featured videos, most popular and such thing.
-You with me?
-Ok cool, let’s do it!

 First, we need to create a new phoenix project.
 To do that, just run:

 `mix phoenix.new ex_video`